-3.8 Are there any sanctions for not filing (fines, criminal liability, invalidity or unwinding of the transaction, etc.) and what is the current practice of the authorities?
+3.8 What are the risks of not notifying?
+Are there any sanctions for not notifying (fines, criminal liability, invalidity or unwinding of the transaction, etc.) and what is the current practice of the authorities?

 Undertaking commercial activities in Bahrain requires a commercial licence.
 Doing business without a commercial licence may subject the person in charge, depending on the nature and extent of the violation, to criminal liability and civil liability by affected persons.
-In addition, the relevant transaction may be declared void.
+In addition, the relevant transaction may be subject to voidance.